TheKingAde/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 2-add_dnodeint.c =  adds a new node at the beginning of a dlistint_t list.
 3-add_dnodeint_end.c = adds a new node at the end of a dlistint_t list.
 4-free_dlistint.c =  frees a dlistint_t list.
+5-get_dnodeint.c = returns the nth node of a dlistint_t linked list.